AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-3.md

 ### Page Builder

-Page Builder is now available as a bundled extension in {{site.data.var.ce}}.
-It is now the default content editing tool for {{ site.data.var.ee }} 2.4.3 and {{ site.data.var.ce }} 2.4.3.
+Page Builder is now available as a bundled extension in Magento Open Source.
+It is now the default content editing tool for Adobe Commerce 2.4.3 and Magento Open Source 2.4.3.
 It can replace the WYSIWG editor with any third-party module.

 Page Builder replaces the TinyMCE editor in the following Admin areas: